Ethan88/VMF/README.md

 Many cryptocurrency maximalists have attempted to build “trustless” global systems where software can somehow isolate bad actors.
 This belies the natural fact that trust between small groups of humans is foundational to civilization, and that moral hazard cannot be “engineered away.”

 ###Solution
-The VMF concept proposes a three-level hierarchy for a community monetary "fund of funds" which uses financial and social incentives, as well as immutable ledgers, to keep members and managers honest.
+The VMF concept proposes a three-level hierarchy: the central bank, the funds, and the member-investors of those funds.
+In sum, this network is a community monetary "fund of funds" which uses financial and social incentives, as well as immutable ledgers, to keep members and managers honest, and to grow everyone's wealth sustainably.

 ###How it works
-The Fund Manager has one basic job: to incorporate citizens into their Fund by issuing them a wallet address.
+The Central Bank has one job: get good Fund Managers on the platform.
+The Fund Manager, in turn, has one basic job: to incorporate wealthy and honest citizens into their Fund by issuing them a wallet address.
 This is the primary responsibility of the managers of a given Fund: to choose who can be in it.
-Secondarily, they manage the money of those who enter the Fund.
+Secondarily, they manage the money of those who enter the Fund, and try to grow its value in various ways.

 ###Management powers
 In addition to admitting members, the managers are in charge of active management of their portfolio.
 They are incentivized to hold and grow the value of the coins they issue in various ways.
 Fund managers may diversify holdings by trading coins with another Fund community on behalf of their members out of a common pool by incorporating another Fund as a citizen (ie., issuing the outside group a single wallet address).
 However, inside a Fund it is strictly a one-person, one-wallet address system.